 Teach Your Teen Financial Responsibility

-In a few short years, your teenager will be on their own, making their way through the world armed only with their wits and whatever it is you managed to teach them before they left the safety of home.
+In a few short years, your teenager will be on their own, making their way through the world armed only with their wits and whatever lessons you managed to teach them before they left the safety of home.
 One of the biggest advantages you can give them is a basic education in finance.

-Your Level of Freedom is Closely Tied to Your Level of Debt
+Freedom Is Tied to Level of Debt

-Teach your teen to focus on the cash flow impact of a major purchase and to avoid recurring financial commitments at all costs.
-A young adult with a moderate lifestyle consisting of only a cell phone bill ($78), car payment ($275), insurance ($100), and rent ($500) is looking at monthly outflows of $953!
-In other words, $11,100 of his or her annual income goes to merely maintain a car, phone, and roof over their head.
+Budgeting is most important when money is tight.
+A young adult with a moderate lifestyle consisting of only a cell phone bill (let's say $75), car payment ($275), insurance ($100), and rent ($500) is looking at monthly outflows of $950.
+In other words, $11,400 of their annual income goes to merely maintain a car, a phone, and a roof over their head.

 Avoid Credit Card Debt Above All Else

 Instead, they should take their available resources and pay off the balances, only investing after they have extinguished double-digit rates from their lives forever.
 Other debt, such as student loans, mortgages, etc., depending on an individual's specific circumstances.

-Choose Your College Wisely
+Choose a College Wisely

 Beware the Small Foxes

-Know the State of Your Flocks - Use a Software Program to Track Your Finances
+Use a Software Program to Track Finances